dbernheisel/tiyd-rails-2015-08.github.io/syllabus/index.md

 ### Nightly Assignments

-After classes on Mondays, Tuesdays, and Wednesdays, you'll be given a longer assignment.
+After classes on Mondays, Tuesdays, and Wednesdays, you'll be given an assignment.
 You'll work on these during the lab time that afternoon, and it's expected that you won't finish them by 5pm.
 You'll be asked to work on these as individuals, and you'll usually be expected to write tests first.

-### Weekly Assignments
+### Weekend Assignments

 After classes on Thursdays, you'll be given a substantially longer assignment.
 You'll usually work on these assignments in pairs (which we'll assign for you), and you'll occasionally be working with students from other courses.
 Lab time on Thursday afternoon and all day Friday will be dedicated to helping you with these.
 As above, we expect that you won't finish these by 5pm on Friday, and you'll be expected to write tests first.

 ### Final Project

 During the last three weeks of the course, you will be working on your capstone project, putting all you've learned into practice.
-You will be working with a group of 2-5 people on your project, and these groups CAN include students from the other two courses.
+You will be working with a group of 2-5 people on your project, and these groups CAN include students from the other courses.
 Projects that span multiple courses typically turn out the best.

 During weeks 10, 11, and 12, you'll spend all of your time working on this project (minus some field trips and guest speakers).
 We will potentially have occasional lecture time, but it will be tailored to what you need to know for your project and will be optional.